opencast/opencast-docker/README.md

     Database username.
 -   `ORG_OPENCASTPROJECT_DB_JDBC_PASS` **Required**<br>
     Password of the database user.
 You may alternatively set `ORG_OPENCASTPROJECT_DB_JDBC_PASS_FILE` to the location of a file within the container that contains the password.

+### whisper.cpp

+-   `WHISPER_CPP_DOWNLOAD_MODEL` Optional<br>
+    Download the specified whisper.cpp model.
+Note that models are downloaded in parallel to the startup of Opencast.
+Not waiting for model downloads greatly improves the Opencast startup time.
+However, transcription operations may fail if models are not available yet.
+The default is an empty string, i.e. no model is downloaded.

 ### Miscellaneous